jyp/prettiest/blog.md

 pretty (Atom x) = text x
 ```

-which appears to do the trick; we get:
+which appears to do the trick.
+Indeed, we get:

 ``` {.example}
 ###############